zelyeb/zelyeb/README.md

 - 👋 Hi, I’m @zelyeb
 - 👀 I’m interested in digital forensics, accessibility, and UXID research.
 - 🌱 I’m currently learning DNS security priniciples and securing wireless networks.
-- 💞️ I’m looking to collaborate on any project focused on UXID design and application development.
+- 💞️ I’m looking to collaborate on any project focused on UXID and application development.

 <!---
 zelyeb/zelyeb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.